ILIAD-ocean-twin/application_package/HelloWorld/README.md

 ## Application Packaging the HelloWorld Tool

-To ensure that this tool can be run everywhere, we will follow the Application Packaging best practices with Application containerization and CWL tool description.
+To ensure that this tool works everywhere, we will follow the Application Packaging Best Practices with Application Containerisation and CWL tool description.

-For Application Packaging you will need [Docker Engine](https://www.docker.com/) installed in your system.
-This tutorial is not aimed at teaching Docker, you can consult [Docker Docs](https://docs.docker.com/) if you need further learning materials
+For application packaging, you need to have the [Docker Engine](https://www.docker.com/) installed on your system.
+This tutorial is not intended to teach Docker, you can consult [Docker Docs](https://docs.docker.com/) if you need further learning materials.

-An Application Package provides the best practices for a Software engineer to adapt, build, describe and share a portable representation of a processing workflow.
-It can containerize the complete or individual steps of a processing pipeline, and should be sufficiently described, e.g., inputs, outputs, and spatial and temporal validity.
+An application package provides best practices for a software engineer to customize, build, describe, and share a portable representation of a processing workflow.
+It can containerise the whole or individual steps of a processing pipeline, and should be sufficiently described, e.g. inputs, outputs, and spatial and temporal validity.
-In an Application Package, the tools should be prepared to be called for execution by passing a set of known parameters and expect the resulting output to be imputed to the next step of a processing pipeline, or to be available for the caller.
+In an Application Package, the tools should be prepared to be called for execution by passing a set of known parameters and expecting the resulting output to be imputed to the next step of a processing pipeline or to be available to the caller.
-The Application Package is composed of two artifacts – a Docker container image and a CWL document.
+The application package consists of two artefacts - a Docker container image and a CWL document.

-Current version of our Hello World python example isn't outputing a file thus, if we build an Application Package Tool we might not be able to pass the tools output into an input of the tool in the following step of the pipeline.
+The current version of our Hello World Python example doesn't output a file, so if we were to build an Application Package tool, we might not be able to pass the tool's output to an input of the tool in the next step of the pipeline.

 Lets update the code to write to a file instead of to the console.
 Copy `HelloWorld_v1.py` to `HelloWorld_v2.py` and edit: